National Bird Of India | Peacock

 The Peacock is depicted in pictures with the company of Indian Gods and Goddesses.
 It is the sacred bird of India, protected not only by a religious sentiment but also by parliamentary statute.
 It is fully protected under the Indian Wildlife (Protection) Act, 1972.

-The significance of peacock is attached to the cultures of India, the Far East, Ancient Persia, Greek, and Christian.
+The significance of peacocks is attached to the cultures of India, the Far East, Ancient Persia, Greek, and Christian.
 In Hinduism, the image of the god of thunder, rains, and war, Indra, was depicted in the form of a peacock.
-In south India, the peacock is considered as a ‘Vahana‘ or vehicle of Lord Muruga.
+In south India, the peacock is considered a ‘Vahana‘ or vehicle of Lord Muruga.
 The figure of the peacock is painted in various Islamic religious buildings.
 In Christianity, the peacock was also known as the symbol of the ‘Resurrection‘.

 In India, people believe that whenever the cock spread its tails in an ornamental fashion, it indicates that rain is imminent.
 In a way, it is partly true.
 At the sight of dark clouds, the bird outspreads its tail and starts dancing in a rhythmic fashion.
 Most of the folklore including Bharatha Natyam has got special dancing poses for the peacock dance.